315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

 • Nausea and occasional vomiting when/after eating

-As I stated earlier, the gold standard is going to be a Heidelberg Stomach Acid test.
-This is only done in clinics, and you’ll rarely get a western medicine doctor to run this, however.
-The patient generally swallows a capsule with a radio transmitter inside, and then drinks a baking soda solution to neutralize the stomach acid.
-The radio transmitter then measures how fast the stomach acid returns to normal, and based on the results, it can diagnose low stomach acid.
+The gold standard is going to be a Heidelberg Stomach Acid test.
+This is only done in clinics, and you’ll rarely get a Western medicine doctor to run this, however.
+The patient generally swallows a capsule with a radio transmitter inside and then drinks a baking soda solution to neutralize the stomach acid.
+The radio transmitter then measures how fast the stomach acid returns to normal, and, based on the results, it can diagnose low stomach acid.

 Since nearly nobody will have access to this unless there’s a very serious issue, here are a few easy, but slightly less reliable at-home tests: